prideout/layout-viewer/README.md

 ## Next tasks

+Performance notes, local dev with dev tools open:

+INFO Number of polygons: 6394
+INFO Fetching and reading GDS took 523ms
+INFO Triangulating polygons took 2634ms

+INFO Number of polygons: 13998
+INFO Fetching and reading GDS took 861ms
+INFO Triangulating polygons took 2138ms

+INFO Number of polygons: 98068
+INFO Fetching and reading GDS took 2486ms
+INFO Triangulating polygons took 2724ms

 Faster triangulation
-  - Measure the speed up!

 - `element.rs` should create polygons and triangulations
 - `element.rs` should offer a `instantiate` that takes an AffineTransform or `apply_transform`?
 - Layer's `add_boundary_element` and `add_path_element`
   should simply clone-and-translate the Element and its triangulation.
   It should probably just be `add_element_instance`.

 Test / fix the app on mobile devices. (pointer events, not mouse events; hide sidebar)